deadglow/network-library/README.md

 # strafenet
-An (incomplete) network library using ENet with interpolation, designed for an FPS project.
+An network library (prototype) using ENet with interpolation, designed for an FPS project.
 Made for the AIE Complex Games System Assessment.